Walworth, County Durham: Walworth Castle

 The central feature of the village (and its only landmark for miles) is the very large, 16th-century mansion house built in the style of a medieval castle, which is now a hotel.
-It is a Grade 1 listed building, probably built by Thomas Holt in around 1600 for Thomas Jennison.
+It is a Grade I listed building, probably built by Thomas Holt in around 1600 for Thomas Jennison.
 It may be that earthworks and cropmarks in Walworth Park in the castle grounds signify a lost settlement associated with the one at North Farm.
 Several of the buildings around the castle have historical relevance to the site, as many former employees (such as a groundskeeper recorded in a census from the 1800s) were housed in these cottages as part of their employment.
 While it is unknown whether the castle was officially used for defence, the gunloops on the outside suggest it was potentially at least a fortified mansion by the 16th-century.

 The plan of the building is a rough L-shape.
 The castle itself rectangular, surrounding the inner courtyard, with two cylindrical towers on the southern face and an annex built onto the north-western corner.
 The original construction of the castle began in the 1150s and was finished in 1189, though much of the original 12th-century building was demolished and replaced with the current construction during the 1600s.
 The north side of the current building was originally a series of outbuildings that were added sometime in the 1800s, closing off the original north-facing courtyard.
 Before this addition, this courtyard once housed the entrance used after the 16th-century reconstruction, but this set of wooden doors must have stopped being used after the grand staircase was built, as it blocks entrance from the courtyard.
 Today this courtyard is a covered dining room known as "The Cardinal's Court" and a large glass wall to the south allows observation of the original entrance from inside The Cardinal's Court.
 Surrounding the former main entrance, a set of columns mark each floor with a different style of column stacked one on top of the other, with each capital becoming more ostentatious as they get higher (Tuscan, Ionic, and Corinthian in that order) in a show of grandeur.